OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 ### Load target website on a HTML interpreter usign html iframe tag

-Sites that do not protected against Frame Busting are vulnerable to this attack.
+Sites that do not protected against frame busting are vulnerable to clickjacking attack.
 If the `http://www.target.site` page is successfully loaded into a frame, then the site is vulnerable to Clickjacking.
 An example of HTML code to create this testing web page is displayed in the following snippet:

 ```html
 <html>